The Essay follows the Poem

 In Pursuit of being like Jesus

-Let's think; it is the work of the Spirit to conform us to the image of God in Christ.
+Let's consider the pursuit of Jesus.
+First, it is the work of the Spirit to conform us to the image of God in Christ.
 The exemplary model of Jesus' life was affirmed in the resurrection.
 So, we are all supposed to live a life that exhibits 'God in us' to the world.
-Although Jesus was 'monogenes' (only begotten) he lived a human life, his favorite self-appellation was 'son of man' (the human being).
+Although Jesus was 'monogenes' (only begotten) he lived a human life and his favorite self-appellation was 'son of man' (the human being).
 I like to say that God became a human being without exception.
 So, it is true to say Jesus was unique as a human being because the life in him was not created but was the very life (word, wisdom, manifested truth) of God.
 It is also true to say that the incarnation is a mystery for we can contemplate the incarnation, but we cannot fully explain it.

 With this all in mind, we must press a little further in order to answer the questions.
 There is only one Jesus Christ the Lord and he was the only human being who was or ever will be God incarnate.
 Jesus’ task was to reveal God to humanity within the confines of a human life, as a human being, limited like all of us.
 We have all been given the task to reveal God to others; it is the same task that Jesus was given.
 Yet, the formation of Jesus’ life was watched over by God in a different way than most (if not) all of us.[i]
 Jesus’ awareness of God came at an early age.
 Stories of his birth would have been part of his identity formation as a child.
 His Jewish heritage and mother also contributed to the formation of his self (identity).